-But for first-timers, it can be difficult to know what’s what.
+But for first-timer visitors to France, it can be difficult to know what’s what.
 Which one is the religieuse, and which is the mille-feuille?
 Which one has custard inside, and which is best with coffee?
 A language barrier can make choosing even harder.

 Here’s my illustrated guide to what’s what in a French boulangerie/patisserie.

 Crispy, flaky, buttery – the viennoiseries are made from a yeast-leavened dough, giving a fluffy, sweet dessert.
 Viennoiseries often have a glazed finish, provide penty of crumbs, and are perfect with coffee.

 Arguably France’s most famous pastry is the humble croissant, which is originally from Austria.
 Translated approximately to ‘crescent’, the croissant is a highly buttery breakfast favourite.
 After baking, the layered dough puffs up to give an airy, flaky pastry.